naylith/CLI-cat/README.md

 ---

 ## 🐱 sample interaction
-here’s a peek at life with CLI-Cat:
+here’s a peek at life with CLI-cat:

 ```plaintext
 Piano's Stats: